 The Academy will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.
-When applying for a place parents need to make it clear that they are seeking a place outside of the child's normal age group and they should clearly state why.
-Parents should supply any supporting information such as information about the child's academic, social, and emotional development; where relevant, their medical history and the views of a medical professional; and, whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.
+This will take into account the parent's views; and, information such as: information about the child's academic, social, and emotional development; where relevant, their medical history and the views of a medical professional; and, whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.